eesasharma773/KombuchaClicker/README.md

 # KombuchaClicker
 A simple JavaScript Incremental game where you make Kombucha.
+To view code, click on the dropdown and select the "code" branch.